Guidelines for Physical Preparation and Deposit of Stacks Items

 1. The SRLF will shelve stacks items in the following size categories:

-A 6 to 10 inches Maximum 9 inches
+A, AA, AX 6 to 10 inches Maximum 9 inches Can accept

-D 10 to 13 inches Maximum 9 inches
+D, DD 10 to 13 inches Maximum 9 inches Can accept

-C Overall dimensions within 18 by 36 inches
+C, CC, CX Overall dimensions within 18 by 36 inches Full - cannot accept

-PLEASE NOTE: THE SRLF IS CURRENTLY ONLY ACCEPTING ITEMS UP TO 15 INCHES BY 11 INCHES (SIZE E).
+PLEASE NOTE: THE SRLF IS CURRENTLY ONLY ACCEPTING ITEMS UP TO 13 INCHES BY 9 INCHES.
+WE ARE OUT OF SPACE FOR SIZES E AND C.

 2. Permanent barcode labels will be affixed to each volume, either on spine or upper left hand corner of the front cover.

-3. Deposits are generally double-deep unless they are oversized (size categories with prefix C and E).
+3. Deposits are generally shelved double-deep unless they are oversized (size categories with prefix C and E).

 4. All materials must be shelf worthy for deposit at the SRLF.
 Volumes may be boxed or enclosed in archival containers if necessary.
 Like the NRLF, SRLF cannot accept deposits that are highly inflammable, potentially explosive, infested by mold, insects, or other vermin, and have exposed metal parts.
 See Section 5.0 for specific instructions regarding depositing damaged materials.